"Come on score!"

 "Really?
 I mean, great.
 I think Henry would be happy to see you again.
 How about tomorrow?
 Six o'clock?"

 "Six?
 Yes that's fine, perfect, I'll be there."
 My emotions were literally running rampant.

 I leaned back into the sofa in relief.
 This shit was hard, harder that I ever thought it would be, and for a brief second I wondered if Sarah felt the same?

-The entire day had been a disaster, staring with being fifteen minutes late for work, breaking my heel on that damn ramp that the entire office had been bugging corporate to fix for weeks, and to top it all off Clay called to tell me he was bringing his client to my house for dinner.
+The entire day had been a disaster, starting with being fifteen minutes late for work, breaking my heel on that damn ramp that the entire office had been bugging corporate to fix for weeks, and to top it all off Clay called to tell me he was bringing his client to my house for dinner.

 That meant I had to run to the grocery store right after picking Henry up from Daycare, in my broken heel, and grab something I could make fast, before Clay and his client got here.

 Henry was in no mood to shop, he fussed the entire time, even refusing the small goldfish crackers that usually kept him happy and occupied, but not today.